bardhprenkaj/dynamo/README.md

 2. ```cd /home/workspace/src/experiments```
 3. ```python3 optimize.py <path_to_config_file> <path_to_dataset_folder> --trial_num <trial_num> --timeout <timeout> --seed <seed> --drift_detection_threshold <two_comma_sep_values> --lookup_size <two_comma_sep_values> --limit_per_window <two_comma_sep_values> --window_moving_step <two_comma_sep_values>```
 4. In addition to the previous arguments, the ```optimize.py``` script can take the optional arguments ```--plot``` if you want to see plots of the hyperparamter optimisation history, and ```--store``` if you want to store the best average performances after the optimisation finishes
+5. Not specifying the optional arguments (i.e., those with preceding ```--```) will execute the Bayesian optimisation as done in the paper.

 # Citation
 Please use the following citation: